Brindle, brown, cream, fawn, gray, black, blue

 A medium-sized dog, the Ttoodle requires somewhere around two cups of food per day.
 Due to their tendency to bloating and eating too quickly, it’s best to spread this amount of food out over three to four meals throughout the day.
 Plan to spend between $30 and $50 per month on food for this breed.

 Displaying only a moderate desire for activity and no tendency towards weight gain, the Ttoodle should get 30-40 minutes of moderate-intensity exercise per day.
-Make sure they have regular access to outdoor playtime and walks and consider teaching them tricks to keep their highly intelligent minds occupied.
+Make sure your Tibetan Terrier Poodle Mix has regular access to outdoor playtime and walks and consider teaching them tricks to keep their highly intelligent minds occupied.

 Remarkably smart and always eager to please, the Ttoodle takes well to training of all kinds.
 Many dogs of this breed enjoy agility training, and love to figure out new toys and tricks.
 Socialize them from an early age, and they will require very little behavioral training as they get older.